ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_ciff_sam_2/concept_model.rst

 4. Update SQ-LNS parameters based on collaborator feedback and new data

-  * SQ-LNS effects on stunting persist until five years of age
+  * SQ-LNS effects on stunting persist until five years of age (use new SQ-LNS coverage definition)

   * Updated effect sizes and effect size application strategy for SQ-LNS effects on stunting

   * SQ-LNS effects on wasting apply to additional transition rates, introduce sensitivity analysis (new scenarios)

+  * Stratify mortality hazard first moment observer by intervention coverage

 5. SQ-LNS utilization algorithms and targeted scenarios